krenfix15/light-responsive-stepper/README.md

 # light-responsive-stepper
-Embedded system to control rotation according to light intensity
+This project is an embedded system to control rotation according to light intensity.

 This is my thesis for finishing the CS degree.